pratyushdixit27/Java-Questions/README.md

 This Keyword: Refers the instance variable or methods of present class

 Super Keyword: Refers in instance variable or method of parent class

+Daemon Thread: Thread which runs in the background are called as Daemon Threads.
+They provide services to Thread